-CHAIRMAN GAMPETRO: That's fine.
+7 CHAIRMAN GAMPETRO: That's fine.
 Thank you.

-9 MR. BUCHANAN: All right.
+- 9 MR. BUCHANAN: All right.
 So, Chapter 4 is licensing requirements.
-Chapter 7 is fees.

-Chapters 8 is risk-informed, performance-based licensing and inspection.
-And Chapters 4, we, added a bunch of language about decommissioning, incorporation by references, radiation protection, uh, we had added an exemption for rare earth source materials process, we added the statements, source materials process for purposes other than obtaining source material.
-And then we included a little brief reference about financial assurance, referencing to Chapter 6.
-And then in chapter 4, also, we substituted some things, um, just some statutory language.
+Chapter 7 is fees. - 10 Chapters 8 is risk-informed, performance-based licensing and inspection.
+And Chapters 4, we, - added a bunch of language about decommissioning, incorporation by references, radiation - protection, uh, we had added an exemption for rare earth source materials process, we added the - statements, source materials process for purposes other than obtaining source material.
+And then - we included a little brief reference about financial assurance, referencing to Chapter 6.
+And then - in chapter 4, also, we substituted some things, um, just some statutory language.

-One thing I wanted to point out we also substituted, 10 CFR, Part 20-1401 to Part 20-1406.
+- One thing I wanted to point out we also substituted, 10 CFR, Part 20-1401 to Part 20-1406.
 We substituted this part for Appendix A because Appendix A deals primarily for decommissioning of mill sites.
 Then what I wanted to point out is that in the actual rule, we caught this mistake after the rules, the red strike that, red underline strikeout version went out.
-Um, we'll have to after the rules, the red strike that, red underline strikeout version went out.
 Um, we'll have to correct it.
 It says in the rules 1041 to 1406.
 It's actually supposed to be 1401 to 1406.
-And we'll those.
-We removed the Chapter 11 non-coal rules reference and I can just g there's several other things and you'll see this... these in the slides.
+And we'll - get this corrected in the final rule package.